County Waterford Ireland · Co. Waterford · Ballinroad Save · Share

 Baile an Rodaigh · Co.
 Waterford

-A Dungarvan suburb the CSO calls a town.
-The village is the wider area.
+A Dungarvan dormitory the CSO calls a town.
+The village is the wider area, and the good stuff is across the bay.

 Ballinroad is the eastern edge of Dungarvan with a different sign on the road.
 It sits between Abbeyside and the turn for Ring, three kilometres out from the square.
-The 2022 census drew a line around it and counted 1,389 people, which makes it a town on paper.
-On the ground it's an estate, a church, a crossroads, and the road carrying you somewhere else — usually back into Dungarvan or out the peninsula to An Rinn.
+The 2022 census drew a line around it and counted 1,389 people, which makes it a town on paper - and, the CSO noted, the youngest town in Waterford, average age 33.6, a place that filled up with young families during the Celtic Tiger and never really stopped.
+On the ground it is an estate, a church, a crossroads, and the road carrying you somewhere else, usually back into Dungarvan or out the peninsula to An Rinn.

-If you end up here, it's because you booked a self-catering house, you're playing the golf course, or you missed the turn for Clonea Strand.
+If you end up here, it is because you booked a self-catering house, you are playing the golf course, or you missed the turn for Clonea Strand.
 None of those are bad reasons.
-Just don't expect a village in the sense Lismore is a village.
+Just do not expect a village in the sense Lismore is a village.
 The pub is in Abbeyside.
 The chipper is in Abbeyside.
-The walk you came for is the Greenway, which runs along the edge of Ballinroad on its way out to the bay.
+The walk you came for is the Greenway, which runs along the back of Ballinroad on its way out to the bay.

 Population